Email FacebookTwitterMenu burgerClose thin

 Tips for Finding a Wealth Manager

 • A wealth manager or financial advisor can be instrumental in helping guide you though your financial journey.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Once you narrow your search for a wealth manager down, you’ll need to decide whether they’re right for you.
 Consider using SmartAsset’s guide to questions to ask a financial advisor during the interview process.